Nicholas Lloyd Webber, son of famed composer, dies at 43

 Nicholas is best known for his work on the BBC One’s “Love, Lies and Records,” which was based on the book “The Little Prince.”
 He also worked on his father’s 2021 “Cinderella,” earning a Grammy nod for best musical theater album.

-Nicholas is Webber's son with his first wife, Sarah Hugill, also the mother of his older sister, Imogen.
-The senior Webber has four other children.
+Nicholas is Lloyd Webber's son with his first wife, Sarah Hugill.
+Hugill and Lloyd Webber also have an older daughter, Imogen.
+The senior Lloyd Webber has three other children, in addition to Nicholas and Imogen.

+In a story published March 25, 2023, about the death of Nicholas Lloyd Webber, The Associated Press erroneously used the second reference Webber instead of Lloyd Webber.